oetu/otis/README.md

 ```

 ## Notice
 This project includes third-party software components that are subject to their respective licenses.
 Detailed information including component names, licenses, and copyright holders is provided in the respective files.
-Please review the NOTICE file before using or distributing this software.
+Please review the [LICENSE](https://github.com/oetu/otis/blob/main/LICENSE) file before using or distributing this software.